martinezelx/smart-mow-drive/README.md

 # Smart-Mow-Drive | SEAT:CODE Backend Challenge

 ## Description
-- SmartMowDrive is a state-of-the-art system designed to automate and optimize the operation of autonomous lawn mowers.
-Leveraging the latest in Java technology and a robust hexagonal architecture, this system provides an API that allows for precise control and scheduling of mowing tasks.
-Users can define the mowing area through intuitive terrain dimensions and set detailed instructions for each mower's path and actions.
-The application ensures efficient navigation and obstacle avoidance through advanced instruction processing, enabling mowers to adapt to diverse lawn configurations dynamically.
-With SmartMowDrive, achieving a perfectly manicured lawn is effortless, efficient, and smart.
+- This project is a solution to the SEAT:CODE Backend Challenge.
+The goal of this challenge is to develop an application that allows the user to define the mowing area and set detailed instructions for each mower's path and actions.
+The application must ensure efficient navigation and obstacle avoidance through advanced instruction processing, enabling mowers to adapt to diverse lawn configurations dynamically.
+The application must also provide a REST API and a CLI for interacting with the system.
+- The instructions and rules of the challenge can be found in the following [link](./readme-resources/docs/mobility_SEAT_CODE_backend_code_challenge.pdf)

 ## Tech Stack
 - IDE: IntelliJ IDEA Community Edition (2023.3)